 How do I choose an expert?

+You can’t act as your own expert because you have an interest in the outcome of the dispute.
 Choose an expert who has the qualifications to write a reliable report or statement.
-The expert must explain what training, knowledge and experience makes them qualified to give an opinion on the issue.
+The expert must explain what training, knowledge, and experience makes them qualified to give an opinion on the issue.
 This must be included in their report.

 The expert providing the opinion must: